Getting Started with Affiliate Marketing

 A performance or affiliate marketer is someone who only gets paid for results.
 Those results can vary depending on the affiliate program you're working with, but generally, you get paid for customer acquisition or sales of a product.

 The glory of affiliate marketing is that you don't have to own the product or service that you're promoting.
-You don't have to deal with customers or fulfilling orders and all the headaches that go along with it.
+And you don't have to deal with customers or fulfilling orders and all the headaches that go along with it.

-Basically, affiliates operate as middlemen between the consumer and the business.
+Affiliates operate as middlemen between the consumer and the business.
+We find qualified customers that meet the businesses requirements and get paid for our efforts.

 These days there are quite a few commission models and here are the most common ones you'll see:

-- Cost Per Action (CPA) - You get paid when a user completes the desired action (install an app, receive a loan, enter their email address, deposit a certain amount of money, etc.)
+- Cost Per Action (CPA) - You get paid when a user completes the desired action.
+Examples: install an app, receive a loan, enter their email address, deposit a certain amount of money, etc.

 As a paid traffic affiliate, there are mainly two commission models - CPA or pay per call.
 CPA can usually include both PPS and PPL commission models, depending on the affiliate offer.